 Instrument Rating (IR)

-Instrument flying takes practise and becomes instinctive after time.
+Instrument flying takes practice and becomes instinctive after time.
 When you first start learning, it can be overwhelming and seem like an uphill struggle.
 When first learning, it is easy to lose situation awareness, miss-read or miss-interpret an approach plate and to get over loaded.
 Good instruction helps but it also takes time to master.
 There is a huge amount to learn and even after successfully passing your instrument rating test, there will be gaps in your knowledge.
 If you start your instrument rating with a good number of IFR hours under your belt, the IR course will be easier, much more enjoyable and you will learn much more.

 While commercial training is difficult, the biggest challenge is securing a flying job The current job market is such that many of those that complete commercial training will never get a job in the airlines or in corporate aviation.
 There is a pilot shortage, for experienced pilots, but not pilots straight out of flying training.
 Airlines realise that the first type rating course is very challenging and mitigate their risk as much as possible by being selective.
 The junior pilot that finishes training with 50 hours IFR time will be a much higher training risk than someone with 100 hours.
 Costs are high and people can’t afford to get 50 hours IFR time on completion of their training.
 They can however afford it and make their life much easier if they incorporate it into their hour building strategy!